Fentanyl is Now Banned in China, Cutting Supply to the U.S.

-According to a recent report from the New York Times, China banned all fentanyl and fentanyl-related substances, slowing the supply of the deadly drug to the U.S.1 The ban went into effect on May 1, 2019, and there is hope that this decision will greatly reduce the number of fentanyl-related overdose deaths in America.
+According to a recent report from the New York Times, China banned all fentanyl and fentanyl-related substances, slowing the supply of the deadly drug to the U.S.1 The ban went into effect on May 1, 2019.
+There is hope that this decision will greatly reduce the number of fentanyl-related overdose deaths in America.

 What is Fentanyl?

-Fentanyl is one of the most common drugs involved in U.S. overdoses and it contributed to 28,466 of 72,000 drug overdose deaths in 2017.2,3 From 2016 to 2017, synthetic opioid-involved overdose death rates increased 45.2%.4 Although fentanyl is a pharmaceutical drug used to treat severe pain, it may also be manufactured and distributed illegally.
+Fentanyl is one of the most common drugs involved in U.S. overdoses.
+It contributed to 28,466 of 72,000 drug overdose deaths in 2017.2,3 From 2016 to 2017, synthetic opioid-involved overdose death rates increased 45.2%.4 Although fentanyl is a pharmaceutical drug used to treat severe pain, it may also be manufactured and distributed illegally.

 Fentanyl is 50 times more potent than heroin and 100 times more potent than morphine, making any consumption extremely dangerous.5 Drug users are at an even greater risk because fentanyl manufacturers and dealers use it to cut drugs like heroin, cocaine, and counterfeit prescription pills.
-These drugs are then sold online or distributed by dealers and drug abusers don’t have any idea they’re cut with fentanyl, let alone how much.
+These drugs are then sold online or distributed by dealers.
+Drug abusers don’t have any idea they’re cut with fentanyl, let alone how much.

-The drastic increase in drug overdose deaths, led primarily by fentanyl, has caused more deaths than HIV, car crashes, or gun violence at their peaks.3
+The drastic increase in drug overdose deaths, led primarily by fentanyl, has caused more deaths than HIV, car crashes, or gun violence at their peak.3

 Why China’s Fentanyl Ban Matters